plops/cl-py-generator/example/110_gentoo/README.md

 linux   /vmlinuz-6.1.31-gentoo-x86_64 root=UUID=80b66b33-ce31-4a54-9adc-b6c72fe3a826 ro rd.shell

 ```

 - the flag rd.shell tells initrd to go into shell if a root disk is not found
+- with rd.break you can always go into the shell (even if root disk is found)
 - alternatively write
 ```
 linux   /vmlinuz-6.1.31-gentoo-x86_64 root=/dev/sda3 ro rd.shell